New for Ramadan 2020:

-The occurrence of Ramaḍān along with the beginning times of ʿIshā’, Maghrib and Fajr prayers during summer leads to confusion for some Muslims living in Europe, North America and Canada, and of course, given that the accuracy of prayer times is ever more sensitive during Ramaḍān, it is important for the Muslim community to confirm the correct time for commencing fasts.
-This article will discuss the starting times of the fast, known to some people as sehri, suhur, or imsak.
-It will also recommend a time for the ʿIshā’ prayer as well as the tarawīḥ (night prayer) during the holy month.
+The occurrence of Ramaḍān along with the beginning times of ʿIshā’, Maghrib and Fajr prayers during summer leads to confusion for some Muslims living in Europe and North America, and of course, given that the accuracy of prayer times is ever more sensitive during Ramaḍān, it is important for the Muslim community to confirm the correct time for commencing fasts.
+This article will discuss the starting times of the fast, known to some people as sehri, suḥur, or imsak.
+It will also recommend a time for the ʿIshā’ prayer as well as the Tarawīḥ (night prayer) during the holy month.

 When is the Fajr prayer?

 The beginning time for the Fajr prayer is the start of the time for fasting according to all Muslim scholars.
 The basis of this consensus is the verse,